Academy of Finance

 - Opportunity to create a mentorship relationship.

-- Trip to New York City (Senior Year) visiting Wall street, AOF academy school in Queens, NYC
+- A financial education trip to New York City (Senior Year) visiting Wall street, AOF academy school in Queens, NYC

 How to Apply